-There are no specific risk factors for SARS-CoV at this time because it is not known to be circulating.
-Because most coronavirus are mild and self-limited and patients with symptoms are not expected to cause outbreaks, health care workers have been at risk for severe coronavirus and some have died.
+There are no specific risk factors for SARS-CoV at this time because it is not known to be circulating, but they have been similar to that for SARS-CoV2.
+Because most coronavirus infections are mild and self-limited and patients with symptoms are not expected to cause outbreaks, health care workers have been most at risk for SARS-CoV and some have died.
 This has happened especially early during an outbreak when infection prevention measures have not yet been established.

 What Is the Incubation Period for a Coronavirus Infection?

 The incubation period (the time from infection to development of symptoms) for coronaviruses varies by species.
 Most common cold coronaviruses cause symptoms within 2 days, but again this may vary.
-For example, the incubation period for COVID-19 (Wuhan coronavirus, 2019-nCoV), MERS-CoV, and SARS-CoV seems to be anywhere from 2-14 days.
+For example, the incubation period for SARS-CoV2 (2019-nCoV), MERS-CoV, and SARS-CoV seems to be anywhere from 2-14 days.

 What Are the Signs and Symptoms of a Coronavirus Infection?

 Most people have had one or more coronavirus infections and were unaware that they had a coronavirus.
 Most coronavirus infections, as with many respiratory viruses that circulate throughout the year, cause a self-limited cold for a few days, with typical signs and symptoms of

 - sore throat,